vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/index.md

 is to support adults in staying active, building strength, learning new skills, and connecting with a fun, encouraging community.
 No tryouts.
 No coaching.
 Just self-guided practice and good vibes.

 ## 🕒 We meet every Sunday
 6:30–8:30 PM at [World Class Gymnastics Too](https://maps.app.goo.gl/MApyPnr39rzwTv716) in Suffolk, VA.
-Come stretch, tumble, swing, or just move at your own pace!
+Group stretch followed by open gym practice, no coach.
+There is always practice unless cancellation is announced.
+See (practice schedule)[https://vbadultgymnasticsclub.github.io/practice-schedule] to check for cancellations.

 ## 🙋‍♀️ Just show up
 we’re always excited to welcome new members!
 Don’t be shy.
 Most of us are adults who’ve been out of the sport for years (or decades) or are new to the sport altogether, and we totally get what it’s like to start again.
 You’re not alone—we’re all here to have fun and support each other.
 Here's how to [prep for your first practice with us](https://vbadultgymnasticsclub.github.io/join-the-team).